larissa0898/main_topic_extraction/README.md

 Download all the files on this GitHub repository.

 #### Step 2:
-With 'pip install -r requirements.txt' all relevant libraries are installed.
+With 'pip install -r requirements.txt' all required libraries are installed.

 ![Step1](/Projektarbeit/images/step1.PNG)